godot-addons/godot-behavior-tree-plugin/README.md

 ### Action

-Action nodes perform computations to change the actor state.
+`BehaviourAction` nodes perform computations to change the actor state.
 The actions implementation depends on the actor type, e.g., the actions of a robot may involve sending motor signals, sending sounds through speakers or turning on lights, while the actions of a NPC may involve executing animations, performing spacial transformations, playing a sound, etc.

 Actions may not be only external (i.e, actions that changes the environment as result of changes on the agent), they can be internal too, e.g., registering logs, saving files, changing internal variables, etc.